 Establishing a Division II Committee

 Division II is a four-semester undertaking, with at least three full semesters completed after ﬁling the Division II contract.
+The Division II committee consists of at least two Hampshire faculty: a chairperson and a member.
+A staff member or five college faculty may serve as a third member.
 The Division II committee chairperson, who also serves as the student’s academic advisor, has the primary responsibility for monitoring the progress of the concentration, overseeing the ﬁnal meeting, and writing the student’s final Division II evaluation.
 During the third semester of enrollment, students participate in a committee request process to identify their committee.
 After meeting with and getting feedback from potential faculty members, they complete a form on TheHub, which includes a statement about the students’ goals and objectives for Division II, and a list of faculty they are interested in working with.
 The completed form is reviewed by faculty and deans to assign the appropriate committee.

 Note: The deadline for most transfer students to submit the committee request is in their first semester of enrollment.

 Drafting the Division II Contract

 Students draft their Division II contracts on TheHub under the guidance of their newly-formed Division II committees, incorporating suggestions and responding to feedback through communications and meetings.
 Plans for fulfilling the Community Engagement and Learning (CEL-2) and Multiple Cultural Perspectives requirements should be included in the discussions.

 When the contract has been written to the satisfaction of the committee, the student changes the “state” of the document on TheHub to “ready for faculty signatures,” making it available for committee members to electronically sign.
 After the committee has signed, the student has officially “filed” Division II.
 The deadline for students to file is at the beginning of their fourth semester of enrollment, though students may file Division II any time after receiving notification of their assigned committee.